JJJ/post-type-switcher/readme.txt

 = Installation =
 1. In your WordPress Dashboard go to "Plugins" -> "Add Plugin".
-2. Search for "Post Type Swticher".
+2. Search for "Post Type Switcher".
 3. Install the plugin by pressing the "Install" button.
 4. Activate the plugin by pressing the "Activate" button.
 5. From the post edit screen, above the "Publish" button is the "Post Type" interface.